SafaeQ/Tasks_project_meanStack/README.md

 - and using token (jwt) also bycriptjs for hashing pasword and joi for validation our properties

-## Development server
+## Development server backend

 Run ``npm run start``  for a app file. with the url api `http://localhost:9898/`.

 ## frontend

-The frontend of this project worked with Angular version 13.3.7
+The frontend of this project worked with Angular version 13.3.7 and using material ui

-## Build
+## Development server frontend

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.